Terms of Admission

-4. Customers are asked to keep their children seated, whether on a lap, a cinema seat or using one of the provided booster seats, and for the enjoyment of other customers to prevent their children from moving around the auditorium during a screening.
+4. Customers are asked to keep their children seated, whether on a lap, a cinema seat or using one of the provided booster seats.
+For the safety and enjoyment of other customers, customers are asked to prevent their children from moving around the auditorium during a screening.

 5. Parents / guardians should be prepared to leave the auditorium with their child(ren) should they be causing a disturbance to other customers.

 6. You must adhere with any health and safety procedures or instructions that are in place and notified to you by our staff or by notices.